Telstra NATSIAA Countdown is on

 Black Mist 2025

-ON FRIDAY August the eighth we will know which outstanding work of the year will take home the Testra Art Award.
+ON FRIDAY August the eighth we will know which outstanding work of the year will take home the Telstra Art Award.

 This year there have been 71 finalists selected for the award with our very own Josina Pumani featuring with her new work 'Black Mist' -- a powerful and resonant piece of art with etchings upon ash-black cone-like sculptures.
 It is a commanding piece no question.
 She is entered into the Wandjuk Marika Memorial 3D Award and the Emerging Artist Award.
 All work is eligible for the top prize of $100,000.